iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted151008/report.md

 > Update: I restarted my phone and was able to install WA Notify afterwards.
 It seems pretty straight forward to use.
 Old Review: Couldn't get it to install.
 Acted like it was installing, but the app didn't.
 Android 8 on unlocked Sony phone.<br> :date: __2020-12-08 00:10:56__

 > I like the idea but it's a little hard on my older battery.
 I have to idle it when I'm by myself, like in my car.
 Even if I forget to turn it back on it's still better than not running it at all.
 I hope more people use it, the more the better.<br> :date: __2020-12-07 19:22:15__

-> Update: It took 4 tries to install it but it is finally working on my phone, if you are having issues I would uninstall and try again.
-This is not working on my Samsung A20 Android phone.
-It appears to download but just keeps coming back to the download page when I try to open it.<br> :date: __2020-12-03 03:36:07__